 Treatment of people with hepatitis C and renal impairment is very effective.
 The efficacy of glecaprevir plus pibrentasvir in people with severe renal impairment was prospectively evaluated in 104 patients with Gt 1–6 HCV infection enrolled in a Phase III study.
 All patients had an eGFR < 30 mL/min/1.73 m2 or were dependent on dialysis.
 The SVR rate was 98% [102,104] No virological failures were observed.
 Adverse events were common, and 24% of patients experienced at least one serious adverse event.
 High rates of adverse events, including serious adverse events, are common in people with severe renal impairment.
 Glecaprevir plus pibrentasvir is a preferred regimen for treating hepatitis C in people with severe renal impairment.

-Hepatitis C is associated with intrinsic renal disease, including cryoglobulinaemia and glomerulonephritis.
-People with renal impairment should be investigated to determine the underlying cause and managed appropriately.
+Hepatitis C may rarely be associated with intrinsic renal disease, including cryoglobulinaemia and glomerulonephritis.116 People with renal impairment should be investigated to determine the underlying cause and managed appropriately.
 Those with severe acute vasculitic manifestations may require immunosuppressive therapy, including anti-CD20 antibody therapy and/or plasma exchange (note that any patient with HCV who is treated with B cell-depleting therapy must be screened for HBV infection, and patients who have been exposed to HBV will require antiviral therapy to prevent HBV reactivation).
 In addition, the prevalence of anti-HCV antibodies is higher in patients requiring haemodialysis compared with the general population.